 In the presence of this reality, we have developed five techniques from within two broad classes of countermeasures, queue management and resource provisioning, to combat these attacks.
-Our goal is to insulate voice call requests and the delivery of high priority text messages from the attack.
-We apply well-known queuing techniques including variants of Weighted Fair Queuing (WFQ), and Weighted Random Early Detection (WRED), which are well tested for addressing traffic overload in the Internet.
+Our goal is to maintain the high availability of voice telephony required by regulatory bodies while attempting to provide maximal throughput for high-value text messaging.
+We apply well-known queueing techniques including variants of Weighted Fair Queueing (WFQ) and Weighted Random Early Detection (WRED), which are well tested for addressing traffic overload in the Internet.
 These schemes attempt to provide differentiated service to voice and data, and hence alleviate resource contention.